marijnh/Eloquent-JavaScript/02_program_structure.md

 ```
 /*
-  I first found this number scrawled on the back of one of
+  I first found this number scrawled on the back of an old notebook.
-  an old notebook.
-Since then, it has often dropped by,
-  showing up in phone numbers and the serial numbers of
+  Since then, it has often dropped by, showing up in phone numbers
-  products that I've bought.
-It obviously likes me, so I've
+  and the serial numbers of products that I've bought.
+It obviously
-  decided to keep it.
+  likes me, so I've decided to keep it.
 */
 const myNumber = 11213;
 ```